Najee Harris Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Season Stats

-- The Steelers have thrown the football in 61.9% of their plays from scrimmage this year while staying on the ground 38.1% of the time.
+- The Steelers have called a pass in 61.9% of their plays from scrimmage this year while staying on the ground 38.1% of the time.
 This offensive attack ranks 21st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Harris' matchup with the Ravens.